PayCargo/Docs/source/index.html.md

   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6Nzc4MTQwLCJhY2NvdW50VHlwZSI6InNoaXBwZXIiLCJpYXQiOjE1MTcwOTUyODAsImV4cCI6MTUxNzcwMDA4MH0.HUeTs-Lb6AQsZjt_KEnjEljAXsXce0Y-zfQc5AI7oVc"
 }
 ```
+To authenticate as a user, you will need active and registered Paycargo username and password.
 Paycargo API expects for the JWT token retrieved from this request to be included in all subsequent requests to the server in a header that looks like the following:

 `Authorization: JWT {{token}}`